PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Overworld.md

 ### Maximum Move Duration:

-Maximum Move Duration:</b><br>Do not move in the same direction for more than this long.
+Do not move in the same direction for more than this long.
 If you set this too high, you may wander too far from the grassy area.

 ### Watchdog Timer: